 Michael Nesmith happens to be a former Monkee.
 But unlike his one-time cohorts, he also happens to be quite talented.
-You’ll find evldence of that in his songwriting—which has resulted In such delights as the Stone Poneys’ “Different Drum”—and throughout much of this latest solo album.
+You’ll find evidence of that in his songwriting—which has resulted in such delights as the Stone Poneys’ “Different Drum”—and throughout much of this latest solo album.

-Granted, the artist bares considerable limitations on Infinite Rider.
+Granted, the artist bares considerable limitations on the new Infinite Rider on the Big Dogma.
 He isn’t exactly a great vocalist; in fact, quite a lot of the “singing” here sounds suspiciously like animated talking.
-In addition, Nesmith is more journeyman than trailblazer; his mainstream FM rock recalls numerous other acts and evidences no major innovations.
+In addition, Nesmith is more a journeyman than a trailblazer; his mainstream FM rock recalls numerous other acts and evidences no major innovations.

-But if the artist is far from being a Dylan or Springsteen, he’s just as far from being an incompetent.
-The production and mix on Infinite RIder prove absolutely splendid, The instrumentation, particularly by saxophonist Tom Saviano, is pleasant or better throughout; and though a few of the lyrics are below par, you’ll find much to enjoy in originals like “Cruisin’,” a cognent vignette about L.A. street people, and the lilting “Magic,” which recalls the Four Seasons’ “December, 1963 (Oh What a Night).”
+But if the artist is far from being a Dylan or Springsteen, he’s just as far from being incompetent.
+The production and mix on Infinite Rider prove absolutely splendid, The instrumentation, particularly by saxophonist Tom Saviano, is pleasant or better throughout; and though a few of the lyrics are below par, you’ll find much to enjoy in originals like “Cruisin’,” a cogent vignette about L.A. street people, and the lilting “Magic,” which recalls the Four Seasons’ “December 1963 (Oh What a Night).”